 They are also very detail-oriented.
 They like knowing every detail so that a precise solution can be created.
 It’s part of the personality trait of many developers.
 This hyper-focus on detail can be a positive in some circumstances, but also a barrier to productivity at times.

 I’ve seen some developers who can’t begin a project until they know every last detail of how it’s to look and work.
 This is not an ideal team member to have, but the behavior does exist.
 They need someone to tell them the details or they’re paralyzed with an almost fear that they’ll make a mistake.
 This needs to be fixed for both the company’s productivity and the developer’s career path.

 So, how can we address these issues and improve our productivity in the process?
 One technique that I have found to be incredibly effective is to timebox my tasks.

 Timeboxing is a time management technique that involves breaking down your workday into specific time intervals, or “boxes,” during which you focus on a particular task or set of tasks.
 For example, you might set aside an hour (“time blocking”) to work on a specific feature or bug fix, and then take a break before moving on to the next task.
 The real challenge is to hold yourself accountable for this time-blocking period.
 You must finish within the time frame.

-I personally use this pomodoro timer on my desk.
-I set a timer to 12 minute time limit, and force myself to complete the task before the timer goes off.
+I personally use this pomodoro timer on my desk every day.
+I set a timer to a 15 minute time limit, and force myself to complete the task before the timer goes off.
 Guess what?
 This “pomodoro technique” works.
 You’re hyper-focused on completing the task and your brain avoids the “noise” that gets in the way.
 I use this with decision-making tasks to avoid “overthinking” also.
 It is a period of intense focus time and has increased my productivity by a ton in some areas.